-The server-side internal driver is intrinsically tied to Oracle Database and to the Java Virtual Machine (JVM).
-The driver runs as part of the same process as the database.
-It also runs within the default session, the same session in which the JVM was started.
+The server-side internal driver is intrinsically tied to Oracle Database and to the embedded Java Virtual Machine, also known as Oracle Java Virtual Machine (Oracle IVM).
+The driver runs as part of the same process as the Database.
+It also runs within the default session, the same session in which the Oracle JVM was started.
+Each Oracle IVM session has a single implicit native connection to the Database session in which it exists.
+This connection is conceptual and is not a Java object.
+It is an inherent aspect of the session and cannot be opened or closed from within the JVM.